marcpare/nwjs-e2e-test/README.md

 3. Running tests with one command

 Latest version (nw.js alpha2) does not appear to load `package.json` properly when run through the chrome driver.
 We use `node-webkit-v0.11.6` for now.

+**Only works on OS X by default**.
+Change the Download URLs in `scripts/installTestEnv.sh` for your platform.

 Install: